It’s time to start packing for camp! Where to begin…

 ‘City’ clothes – while during the day campers are out and about and often wearing casual shorts and t-shirts, evening programs such as dances, lip syncs or other activities involving dressing up will find campers wanting to wear other clothing.
 Our recommendation is to create a compromise with your child by allowing them to choose a couple ‘nicer’ clothing items which they must promise to keep in good care :).

 $20 – sometimes on canoe trip, your camper will paddle by a store!
-It doesn’t always happen but when it does, there could be a change ice cream may be involved.
+It doesn’t always happen but when it does, there could be a chance ice cream may be involved.
 It’s always nice to have a small amount of cash in this case.
 That being said, a discussion with your camper about the responsibility that comes with bringing cash to camp is always a good idea.
 We highly recommend that they bring their cash to the camp office to be kept in the safe until they leave on canoe trip.
 It would then be up to them to retrieve the cash prior to departing on canoe trip.

 A shower basket/caddy – this is something that is optional yet at the same time, quite essential!
 Due to our wonderfully rustic accommodations, shower time is prefaced with a short walk.
 What better way to get your shampoo, conditioner, body wash etc. to the washrooms than in one easy to carry basket.
 You can get one of these at the Dollarstore or Walmart.